msbnetcouk/Kompressor/README.md

 Once initialised, it's possible to test potential flows against either configuration.

 Kompressor submits the configuration files and flow questions as HTTP POST requests to the Batfish server of your choice.
-Batfish is vendor agnostic but this release candidate was conceived specifically to address project work with Juniper SRX firewalls.
+Batfish is vendor agnostic but this release candidate was conceived specifically to address project work with Juniper SRX (Junos) firewalls.

 Example configuration files included.